2009 Arizona Cardinals season: Week 3: vs. Indianapolis Colts

-Week 4: BYE

 Week 5: vs. Houston Texans

 Coming off their bye week, the Cardinals stayed at home for a Week 5 interconference duel with the Houston Texans.
 Arizona would get off to a very fast start as running back Tim Hightower got a 1-yard touchdown run in the first quarter, followed by quarterback Kurt Warner completing a 9-yard and a 26-yard touchdown pass to wide receiver Larry Fitzgerald in the second.

 However, the Texans gained steam in the third quarter with a 1-yard touchdown run from running back Chris Brown.
 Afterwards, Houston would tie the game in the fourth quarter with quarterback Matt Schaub completing an 11-yard and a 17-yard touchdown pass to wide receiver Andre Johnson.
 However, the Cardinals went back to work with two crucial defensive moments.
 First, cornerback Dominique Rodgers-Cromartie would return an interception 49 yards for a touchdown.
 Second, even when the Texans' offense got down to Arizona's 1-yard line on a 1st down play inside of the two-minute warning, the defense withstood three tries and held on for the victory.

 With the win, the Cardinals improved to 2–2.